Cell-cell communication for single-cell resolution spatial transcriptomics data

 )

-Visualize signaling velocity
+Visualize secreted signaling velocity

 User can select the cell-cell communication of interest from

-SpaCET_obj @results $SecAct_output $SecretedProteinCCC
+SpaCET_obj @results $SecAct_output $SecretedProteinCCC to

-visualize them using SecAct.signaling.velocity.scST
+visualize them using SecAct.signaling.velocity.scST.
+You

-need to assign values to sender
+need to assign values to sender,

 SecAct.signaling.velocity.scST(